slds-lmu/paper_2023_ci_for_ge/README.md

 ## Converting the Files to another format

-If you don't want to work with R but instead with e.g. python you can achieve this by:
+If you don't want to work with R but still work with the results via e.g. python, you can achieve this by:

-1. Start the `R` interpreter
+1. Starting the `R` interpreter
-2. Read the relevant `.rds` file using `readRDS(<path>)`
+2. Read in the relevant `.rds` file using `readRDS(<path>)`
 3. Write the data e.g. to CSV using the `write.csv` function.